RezSat/Y-Sharp-v3/README.md

  I put my all codes in one place because my next goal is to build this programming language with both c and python.
 As my Programming Language is specially developing for Robotic engineering and Computer Automation, I want to built more built-in functions for those tasks. so if you know python please contribute to this project.

+To see all currently build functions look in the builtinfunctions.txt file

  # Just add new functions by creating new functions like below:

 # If your code needs any python library please add those libraries inside the 'Lib' folder